Is Mindfulness for me?

 Organisations can opt for this stress management training in the workplace.

-Upon successful completion of the course, participants will be better able to manage their stress and earn CPD accredited hours toward their professional development.
+Upon successful completion of the course, participants will be better able to manage their stress and work life balance.